Coyote Valley threatened for decades with urban development

 Organizational leadership and support

-Protect Coyote Valley is led by Green Foothills and supported by Greenbelt Alliance, Keep Coyote Creek Beautiful, Santa Clara Valley Audubon Society, Sierra Club Loma Prieta Chapter, SAGE – Sustainable Agriculture Education, the Amah Mutsun Tribal Band, the Land Trust of Santa Clara Valley, Mothers Out Front, and the Green Party of Santa Clara County and San Jose Parks Foundation, and Silicon Valley Youth Climate Strike, and the Muwekma Ohlone Tribe.
+Protect Coyote Valley is led by Green Foothills and supported by Greenbelt Alliance, Keep Coyote Creek Beautiful, Santa Clara Valley Audubon Society, Sierra Club Loma Prieta Chapter, SAGE – Sustainable Agriculture Education, the Amah Mutsun Tribal Band, the Land Trust of Santa Clara Valley, Mothers Out Front, Green Party of Santa Clara County and San Jose Parks Foundation, and Silicon Valley Youth Climate Strike, and the Muwekma Ohlone Tribe.

 Collectively these organizations represent their 100,000 members and supporters in Santa Clara County.